WeDot-Engine/WeDot-docs/src/classes/class_projectsettings.md

 [`int`](class_int.md) **debug/gdscript/warnings/shadowed_variable_base_class** = ``1`` <div id="class_projectsettings_property_debug/gdscript/warnings/shadowed_variable_base_class"></div>

-When set to `warn` or `error`, produces a warning or an error respectively when defining a local or subclass member variable that would shadow a variable that is inherited from a parent class.
+When set to `warn` or `error`, produces a warning or an error respectively when a local variable or local constant shadows a member declared in a base class.

 <!-- rst-class:: classref-item-separator -->